laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

-reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the non-periodic nature of the image (see https://github.com/sbrisard/moisan2011), then filter the artifact from the periodic component in the Fourier domain using an ellipse with a rectangular cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map.
+reduce the effect of the "cross" pattern in the Discrete Fourier transform due to the non-periodic nature of the image (see https://github.com/sbrisard/moisan2011), then filter the artifact from the periodic component in the Fourier domain using an ellipse with a cutout at the center to preserve the low-frequency content of the baseline data, and finally recombine the filtered periodic component with the smooth component to generate the filtered map.
 NB: the moisan2011 python package must be installed explicitly.